thomasballinger/posts/2016-01-05-rebinding-closures-in-python.markdown

 # Less callback-oriented interfaces

-Python codebases seem to prefer passing objects that conform to informal interfaces to passing functions directly, making associated state explicit as attribute on the object.
+Python codebases seem to prefer passing objects that conform to informal interfaces to passing functions directly, using attributes of that object for the state being changed.

 Further reading: